A "sign company" can take many forms! As you begin your sign project,

 it's important to educate yourself and ask questions to get the most from your investment.

-A sign broker is a company that purchases the sign or its major components on behalf of the customer.
+A sign broker is a company that purchases the sign or its major components from another sign company.
 Often these companies never touch any part of the sign, and only coordinate the project over the phone or through email.
 Because they act as a go-between in the transaction, these companies add their markup to each piece of the sign.

 While sign brokers may claim to comparison shop on behalf of the customer, they rarely work with more than a few of the cheapest suppliers.
 Support or warranty claims go to these third-parties or to their outsourced technical support, and not to the broker that sold the sign.